Skip to content

 W002 Warning RLSConstraint.guc_admin_var doesn't match GUC_PREFIX-derived name

-W003 Warning USE_LOCAL_SET=True without ATOMIC_REQUESTS=True
+W003 Warning USE_LOCAL_SET=True without ATOMIC_REQUESTS=True on default

 W004 Warning CONN_MAX_AGE > 0 with USE_LOCAL_SET=False (session GUCs may leak)